lakshmi-intechcode/jng_instr_folder/4_mvc_sql/w02_d04/README.md

 * `.commit()` - You only use this on the manipulation of data in your DB
 * `.close()` - closing your connection

+***SANITIZE DATA***

+* Notice the question marks in the example above.
+* This is known as sanitizing your data
+* Everything inside the doc string (the triple quotes) will be read as SQL syntax.
+Because of this, if some person wanted to submit a username as `DROP TABLES` which is a SQL statement for destroying your tables, it will run.
+* With the question marks we ensure that every value being passed into our query is not read as a SQL statement but just as a string being passed in.

 #### Part 4 - Models

 * Now time for actually talking to the Models